 One of the great things about stand up paddle boarding is that you can get out on the water in a wide range of locations.
 This also means that you'll encounter a variety of conditions, which can often be changeable, so it's important that safety is always a priority.
 Research proves that wearing a life jacket or PFD if you get in to difficulty will increase your chances of survival by up to four times.
 Professor Mike Tipton, MBE, the UK's leading cold water survival expert, states that “Whatever your activity, wearing a well-fitted, well-maintained and suitable lifejacket or buoyancy aid could save your life.”

-Around 85% of drownings happen at open water sites and the main reason is purely a lack of knowledge and understanding of hazards.
-Without a lifejacket or buoyancy aid, even the most competent swimmer will suffer from ‘swim failure’ after 30 minutes of swimming in cold water but, by wearing a lifejacket or PFD, you can conserve your energy and focus instead on keeping warm and making yourself visible.
+Around 85% of incidents happen at open water sites and the main reason is purely a lack of knowledge and understanding of hazards.
+Without a lifejacket or buoyancy aid, even the most competent swimmer will suffer from ‘swim failure’ after 30 minutes of swimming in cold water but, by wearing a lifejacket or PFD such as the Airbelt PFD, you can conserve your energy and focus instead on keeping warm and making yourself visible.

 Why a PFD is important for SUP safety

 Life Vest style Buoyancy Aid Versus Belt Personal Flotation DevicesThere are many advantages of wearing a belt PFD instead of a Life Vest.
 Most importantly, Life Vests are more of a buoyancy aid which purely offer buoyancy in the water whereas once deployed, the Red Original waistbelt PFD works as a lifejacket and supports the head clear of the water.
 In addition to this, as a belt PFD is more compact, less bulky and worn around the waist instead of on the chest and back, it is far less obtrusive, allowing a greater range of movement for whatever activity you’re doing.
 They’re also much cooler in warm weather.
-Buoyancy aids at level 50N are recommended for use by swimmers in sheltered waters or where help is close at hand.
-They do not however have sufficient buoyancy to protect a person who is unable to help themselves or swim.
+Buoyancy aids at level 50N such as our Red Original Airbelt are recommended for use by swimmers in sheltered waters or where help is close at hand.
+They do not, however, have sufficient buoyancy to protect a person who is unable to help themselves or swim.

 Why choose Red Original’s Airbelt PFD?